shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - Olson, Roger E. *The Journey of Modern Theology: From Reconstruction to Deconstruction.* IVP Academic, 2013.
 - Pelikan, Jaroslav Jan. *The Emergence of the Catholic Tradition.* University of Chicago press, 1971.
 - Pelikan, Jaroslav. *The Spirit of Eastern Christendom: 600 - 1700.* University of Chicago Press, 2006.
+- Whitworth, Patrick. *Defining God: Athanasius, Nicaea and the Trinitarian Controversy of the Fourth Century.* Sacristy Press, 2023.
 ## Patristics
 - Evans, G. R., editor. *The First Christian Theologians: An Introduction to Theology in the Early Church.* Blackwell Pub, 2004.
 - Aquinas, Thomas. *Summa Theologiae: Complete Set.* Aquinas Inst, 2012.